A supergroup series for knot complements: Background

 This translates to the following allowed expansions.
 For vertices $i \in V$ of degree $\text{deg}(i) = 2+ K > 2$, expansions are

 For vertices $i \in V$ of degree $\text{deg}(i)=1$, expansions are

-Several remarks are in order. \begin{Rmk} Other domains of expansions are $|y_i|,|z_i| >1$ and $|y_i|,|z_i| < 1$.
-However, they are incompatible with good chambers~\cite{FP}. \end {Rmk} \begin{Rmk} Generic property of plumbing graphs ensures that (4) is independent of a choice of good chamber $\alpha_i$. \end {Rmk} \begin{Rmk} In (2), $\rational$ comes from regularizing a diverging constant.
-We will see in the origin of the diverging constant in Section 5 and 6. \end {Rmk} \begin{Rmk} The decomposition (3) was conjectured for any closed oriented 3-manifolds in \cite{FP}. \end {Rmk}
+Several remarks are in order. \begin{Rmk} The other expansion domains are $|y_i|,|z_i| >1$ and $|y_i|,|z_i| < 1$.
+However, these are ruled out by the genericity of a plumbing graph~\cite{FP}. \end {Rmk} \begin{Rmk} In (2), the $\rational$ constant arises from regularizing a divergent constant.
+We will see the origin of this diverging constant in Sections 5 and 6. \end {Rmk} \begin{Rmk} The decomposition (3) was conjectured for any closed oriented 3-manifolds with $b_1 =0$ in \cite{FP}. \end {Rmk}